ABOUT

 Irini Gerges

-Co-founder, Chief Technology Officer and R&D Director.
+Irini Gerges, Ph.D. (co-founder, Chief Technology Officer and R&D Director).
 She received her Bachelor in Chemistry from Ain Shams University (Egypt); M.Sc in Chemistry from the University of Milan (Italy) and a Ph.D. in biomaterials from the University of Pisa (Italy) Biomolecuar Sciences (BIOS) doctorate school.

 She worked as a senior researcher and project coordinator at the Advanced Biomaterials platform of Fondazione Filarete, where she was a key player for the development of biomaterials for implantable medical devices.
 She was awarded the first prize “women in research” for her research project: biodegradable matrices for soft tissue regeneration.
 Irini is author of 21 peer-reviewed research articles, 2 academic book chapters and co-inventor of 6 international patents.
 Her current h-index is 9.
 Over the past 15 years, Irini gained specific skills in production process customization, synthesis upscaling and intellectual property management.
 She is coordinating a plurality of research projects with the aim to expand Tensive’s products portfolio.